Washington Mutual: Commercial banking

 With a thrift charter, there were a few things that WaMu was not able to do until it was able to obtain a commercial bank charter, such as making commercial loans above a certain size.
 To get around this problem, WaMu began to purchase commercial banks and maintain them as separate business entities.
 In August 1995, WaMu acquired the one office Bellevue-based Enterprise Bank in Washington.
 A few months later, WaMu acquired the 41 office Coos Bay–based Western Bank in Oregon.
 By 1997, the Enterprise name and Western Bank name were merged and operated under Western Bank moniker.

-After WaMu expanded into California through the acquisitions of American Savings, Great Western, and Home Savings, WaMu quietly acquired the one-office Industrial Bank in the Van Nuys neighborhood of Los Angeles an undisclosed amount in 1999 and renamed it WM Business Bank.
+After WaMu expanded into California through the acquisitions of American Savings, Great Western, and Home Savings, WaMu quietly acquired the one-office Industrial Bank in the Van Nuys neighborhood of Los Angeles for an undisclosed amount in 1999 and renamed it WM Business Bank.

 By 2001, WaMu had 38 specialized business banking centers operating under the Western Bank name in the Northwest and the WM Business Bank name in California when they decided to exit their ill-fated venture into the commercial banking market that was then dominated with the likes of Wells Fargo and Bank of America.